-Nancy Schwab: How Sierra College’s Dean of Nursing Connects Passion with Profession
+Nancy James: How Sierra College’s Dean of Nursing Connects Passion with Profession

 Nursing changes lives of the patients, their families and the nurses.
-No one knows that more than Nancy Schwab, the Dean of Nursing at Sierra College.
+No one knows that more than Nancy James, the Dean of Nursing at Sierra College.

 Nancy’s life changing moment in nursing was her first Christmas working in a hospital.
 She wanted to be with her family instead of working the holiday.
 She had a heart to heart moment after one of her dying patients thanked her for spending Christmas day with him and his family.
 It pushed her to work holidays for the next six years taking care of patients who could not spend time with their families.